tomichj/authenticate/README.md

 * Insert `include Authenticate::User` into your `User` model.
 If you don't have a User model, one is created.
 * Insert `include Authenticate::Controller` into your `ApplicationController`
 * Add an initializer at `config/intializers/authenticate.rb`.
-* Create migrations to either create a users table or add additional columns to :user.
-A primary migration is added, 'create users' or 'add_authenticate_to_users'.
-This migration is required.
-Two additonal migrations are created to support the 'brute_force' and 'timeoutable' modules.
-You may delete the brute_force and timeoutable migrations, but those migrations are required if you use those Authenticate features (see Configure, next).
+* Create migrations to create a users table or add columns to your existing table.

-Finally, you'll need to run the migrations that Authenticate just generated:
+You'll need to run the migrations that Authenticate just generated:

 ```sh
 rake db:migrate